 While our civic health research has been conducted annually ever since 2006 on a national level, we quickly realized that we are not the experts on the ground.
 In order for the data to have the most impact, it needs to be localized.
 Our goal is to facilitate civic movements by bringing together key stakeholders in the community to identify and address the issues they care about.
 In 2008, we began working in collaboration with partners in 3 states to produce local Civic Health Index reports.

-These partnerships have grown exponentially over the past few years, and we now work in over 30 communities nationwide.
+These partnerships have grown exponentially over the past few years, and we are now expanding the ways we analyze civic health data in the future.

 We don’t purport to know all the answers, nor do we assert that we are the best tellers of these local stories.
 That’s why we partner with organizations throughout the country who can tell the local story about the data, give context to the findings, and suggest recommendations on what can be done to strengthen civic life.
 We rely on our local partners and community leaders to make the data come alive.